zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    and its default value (if specified).

-   :rec: The record value or type to inspect.
+   :param rec: The record value or type to inspect.

    :returns: A table that describes the fields of a record.